katherine-d21/Bioinfo2021/README.md

 # Bioinfo2021
 Example repository for the course "Bioinformatik für Tier- und Pflanzenwissenschaften"

-Adding some example text: KD was here 4/11/24
+Adding some example text: KD watching on YT 2024